kivy/kivy/doc/sources/guide/lang.rst

 :class:`~kivy.uix.boxlayout.BoxLayout`.
 That BoxLayout further has two children, instances of the :class:`~kivy.uix.button.Button` class.

-A python equivalent of this code caould be:
+A python equivalent of this code could be:

 .. code-block:: python